llepecki/llepecki.github.io/resume.md

 ## Summary

-Over 14 years of experience as a software engineer.
-Microsoft .NET oriented, but easily capable of switching to other technologies.
-Pragmatic development: leveraging simple solutions to achieve business goals while remaining open to adapt and scale.
-Particularly interested in domain-driven design, API development, distributed systems and microservices.
-Skilled in architecting and implementing cloud solutions.
-Deep understanding how to design maintainable systems and write clear, self-descriptive code.
-Strong focus on the agile process and its constant improvement.
-Using AI tools to boost productivity.
-Experience working in a multinational environment.
+- Over 16 years of experience as a software engineer
+- Microsoft .NET oriented, but comfortable switching to other technologies
+- Pragmatic, business-focused development using simple solutions that can adapt and scale
+- Strong interest in domain-driven design, API development, distributed systems and microservices
+- Skilled in architecting and implementing cloud solutions
+- Deep understanding of maintainable system design and clear, self-descriptive code
+- Strong focus on agile processes and their continuous improvement
+- Using AI tools to boost productivity
+- Experience working in multinational and cross-cultural environments

 ## Skills

 ### Core

 - .NET / C#, F#
-- object-oriented programming
+- Object-oriented programming
-- functional programming
+- Functional programming
-- system design
+- System design

 ### System Design

-- domain-driven design
+- Domain-driven design
 - CQRS
-- event sourcing
+- Event sourcing
-- design patterns
+- Design patterns
-- distributed systems
+- Distributed systems
-- messaging patterns
+- Messaging patterns
-- microservices
+- Microservices
 - API design
 - RESTful APIs

 ### Databases

-- SQL
 - Microsoft SQL Server
+- PostgreSQL
 - CosmosDB

 ### Cloud